 On our Postojna Cave Tour, we walked through three distinct sections (often claimed to be the best caves in Slovenia), which felt like walking through galleries at an art museum.
 In the Spaghetti Hall, thousands of thin, white stalactites hang from the top of the Postojna Cave, which to us looked like a shreds of cheese dangling from a giant cheese grater.
 In the next gallery, the White Hall, enormous, white stalagmites stand like dripping candles; the rocks’ pearly appearance is obtained from concentrated calcium carbonate.
 In the Red Hall, the stalactites and stalagmites are rust colored, attributed to the iron minerals from the soil above.

 Throughout Postojna Cave, two other colors appear on the rocks – black and green.
 Black is a naturally occurring pigment from manganese, but the green is mold.
 The unnatural lights introduced to the interior of the cave facilitate the growth, which is why lights are used sparingly and camera flashes are prohibited inside Postojna Cave.
 To show us the true darkness of the cave, at one point on the tour, our guide extinguished the lights and we were enveloped in complete blackness.

 Mold, however, isn’t the only thing living in the cave.
-There are more than 100 species that call the cave home.
-Insects and spiders make up the majority of the list, but the most interesting creature to dwell in the cave is the Proteus, also referred to as an Olm, Human Fish and Baby Dragon.
+There are more than 100 species that call Postojna Cave home.
+Insects and spiders make up the majority of the list, but the most interesting creature to dwell in the cave is the Proteus, also referred to as an Olm, Baby Dragon and, our favorite, Human Fish.
 The pale pink, salamander-like animal is completely blind, grows to almost 12 inches, lives to be 100 years old and can go without food for 10 years at a time.
-Since these creatures would be fairly difficult to find naturally within the cave, a large aquarium holding Human Fish is located inside the cave so that we could get an up-close view.
+Since these creatures would be fairly difficult to find naturally within the cave, a large aquarium holding Postojna Cave Human Fish is located inside the cave so that we could get an up-close view.
 Our visit happened to coincide with a rare event: the birth of baby Proteus.
 Although they weren’t yet ready to be formally introduced to the public, we could watch their movements on a video screen.